firebxll/Skystats/README.md

 ### Roadmap

-- [ ] Setup MongoDB for unique stuff in every guild:
-    - Prefix
-    - Rank requirements
-    - Guild requirements
-- [ ] Add the rest of the metrics for `player`
+- [ ] Add verification / name updating
     - This requires the normal Hypixel API instead of the facade
-- [ ] Add verification / name updating
-    - Likewise, this requires the normal Hypixel API instead of the facade
-- [ ] Add metrics other than `player`
-    - Skills
-    - Dungeons
-    - Slayer
 - [ ] Add rep system
     - Gives new roles at certain 'rep' milestones
     - Adds suffix to name based on rep score (maybe)